 Fish Pond Setup Guide: Fish farming is an old method of agriculture that produces a steady source of protein.
 The main requisite of fish culture is the availability of land for fish pond and quality fish seeds.
 A fish pond is a confined body of water where fishes are raised under controlled conditions.
-You can assume this information for small fish pond design, catfish pond construction, koi fish pond construction, gold fish pond construction, murrel pond construction, tilapia pond construction, rohu fish pond construction and crap fish pond construction.
-One must understand the fact the cost of construction of fish pond depends in pond size, area, type of pond, and material used.
+You can assume this information for small fish pond design, Catfish pond construction, koi fish pond construction, goldfish pond construction, Murrel fish pond construction, Tilapia pond construction, Rohu fish pond construction, and Crap fish pond construction.
+One must understand the fact the cost of construction of a fish pond depends on pond size, area, type of pond, and material used.

 Importance of pond preparation in fish farming;